Moving from Tacoma to San Francisco (Movers from $1,698)

-Quick Answer: The cost to move from Tacoma, WA to San Francisco, CA averages from $676 to $7,838 depending on how much you're moving, your move date, and whether you hire a company or do the move yourself.
+Quick answer: A move from Tacoma to San Francisco costs $711 to $7,855 and takes 2-7 days.
+The main factors that determine the cost and time are how much you’re moving, your move date, and whether you hire a company or do the 777-mile move yourself.

-Hiring a full-service Tacoma moving company will be on the more expensive side, while renting a truck or moving container is usually cheaper but requires more work.
+Hiring a long-distance moving company from Tacoma will be more expensive, while renting a truck or using a moving container is usually cheaper but requires more work.

 Moving the reverse route?
 We've got you covered with our Moving from San Francisco to Tacoma guide.